UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

     e.g. ```/home/home01/earfw/release_cesm2_1_3/cime/scripts/create_newcase --case /nobackup/$USER/cesm2/cases/CESM213_FX2000_f19_f19_mg16_arc4 --compset FX2000 --res f19_f19_mg16 --machine arc4 --run-unsupported```

 - N.B.
-Depending on the combination of compset, resolution etc you may need to add `--run-unsupported` but the terminal output will notify you of this if so
+Depending on the combination of compset, resolution etc you may need to add `--run-unsupported` but the terminal output will prompt you about this if so

 ### Compsets
 - `--compset` is the argument that specifies the component set.
 The compset specifies the component models and if they are active or not, forcing scenarios, and physics options for the models.

 ### Resolution

 - `--res` specifies the model resolution.

-- Compsets determine which grid is required.
+Compsets determine which grid is required.

 - Available compsets, CESM supported grids and [here](https://docs.cesm.ucar.edu/models/cesm2/config/) (select the model version in the top right hand corner)